The Peacock Room: History

-The Peacock Room was originally designed as a dining room in the townhouse located at 49 Prince's Gate in the neighbourhood of Kensington in London, and owned by the British shipping magnate Frederick Richards Leyland.
+The Peacock Room was originally designed to serve as the dining room in the townhouse located at 49 Prince's Gate in the neighbourhood of Kensington in London, and owned by the British shipping magnate Frederick Richards Leyland.
 Leyland engaged the British architect Richard Norman Shaw to remodel and redecorate his home.
 Shaw entrusted the remodelling of the dining room to Thomas Jeckyll, another British architect experienced in the Anglo-Japanese style.
 Jeckyll conceived the dining room as a Porzellanzimmer (porcelain room).

 He covered the walls with 16th-century wall hangings of Cuir de Cordoue that had been originally brought to England as part of the dowry of Catherine of Aragon.
-They were painted with her heraldic device, the open pomegranate, and a series of red roses, Tudor roses, to symbolise her union with Henry VIII.
-They had hung on the walls of a Tudor style house in Norfolk for centuries, before they were bought by Leyland for £1,000.
+They were painted with her heraldic device, the open pomegranate, and a series of red Tudor roses to symbolize her union with Henry VIII.
+They had hung on the walls of a Tudor style house in Norfolk for centuries before they were bought by Leyland for £1,000.
 Against these walls, Jekyll constructed an intricate lattice framework of engraved spindled walnut shelves that held Leyland's collection of Chinese blue and white porcelain, mostly from the Kangxi era of the Qing dynasty.

-To the south of the room, a walnut welsh dresser was placed in the centre, just below the large empty leather panel, and flanked on both sides by the framework shelves.
+To the south of the room, a walnut Welsh dresser was placed in the centre, just below the large empty leather panel, and flanked on both sides by the framework shelves.
 On the east side, three tall windows parted the room overlooking a private park, and covered by full-length walnut shutters.
 To the north a fireplace, over which hung the painting by American painter James McNeill Whistler, Rose and Silver: The Princess from the Land of Porcelain, that served as the focal point of the room.
 The ceiling was constructed in a pendant panelled Tudor-style, and decorated with eight globed pendant gas light fixtures.
 To finish the room, Jekyll placed a rug with a red border on the floor.

 Jeckyll had nearly completed his decorative scheme when an illness compelled him to abandon the project.
 Whistler, who was then working on decorations for the entrance hall of Leyland's house, volunteered to finish Jeckyll's work in the dining room.
 Concerned that the red roses adorning the leather wall hangings clashed with the colours in The Princess, Whistler suggested retouching the leather with yellow paint, and Leyland agreed to that minor alteration.
 He also authorised Whistler to embellish the cornice and wainscoting with a "wave pattern" derived from the design in Jeckyll's leaded-glass door, and then went to his home in Liverpool.
-During Leyland's absence however, Whistler grew bolder with his revisions.
+During Leyland's absence, however, Whistler grew bolder with his revisions.